emipa606/DeepRim/README.md

 - Added smoke to the drill when drilling
 - Added Send up-button to the underground drill
 - Added russian translation, thanks WolF8RocK
+- Added mod-settings for changing the size of the generated map-layers

 ![Image](https://i.imgur.com/pufA0kM.png)